stefanolehnen/Tasks/README.md

 This application is been developed in MVVM + Clean.
 To garantee the qualty of the code and future updates.

 what exacly the App do?
-  It have an Login screen, an Register Activity for new users, Princpal Activity to save tasks(this part is been developed now)
+  It have an Login/Register Activity and a Princpal Activity to save tasks(this part is been developed now)